Author Archive: Grant Willis

 As always the regional plaques within Oceania are hotly contested.
 We are pleased to be able to award the following Indonesian plaques

-YD1CMZ – Winner – INDONESIA General Licence Phone Single-Op
+YD1SKA – Winner – INDONESIA General Licence Phone Single-Op Low Power

-YF7RDM – Runner Up INDONESIA Advanced/Extra Licence Phone Single-Op 40M – winner was YB8UF (Rule 12b)
+YC1PIO – Winner INDONESIA Advanced/Extra Licence Phone Single-Op 40M

 Regional Plaques – Oceania: South East Asia Phone Plaque

-One of the unique plaques in this competition is the special award for stations entering from the Philippines, East Malaysia, Brunei Darussalam or East Timor, sponsored by Karsono Suyanto YB0NDT.
-This year we are pleased to announce that the winner is 4F1EBD
+One of the unique plaques in this competition is the special award for stations entering from the Philippines, East Malaysia, Brunei Darussalam, or East Timor in any of the Phone Single Operator categories (any power), sponsored by Karsono Suyanto YB0NDT.
+This year we are pleased to announce that the winner once more is 4F1EBD

 Oceania Plaques – Australia & New Zealand